 Wildlife, Plants and Trees

-For many years the estate grounds have been left to ‘rewild’ which has been good news for wildlife that are thriving here.
+For many years The Estate grounds have been left to ‘rewild’ which has been good news for wildlife that are thriving here.
 We frequently glimpse roe deer, rabbits, badgers, foxes, slow worms and grass snakes, and there’s a wonderful variety of insects and birds.
 This abundance of wildlife is supported by a mosaic of woodland, scrubland, grassland, hedgerows and a large spring that feeds several rivulets within Eastwood.

 The history of Combe Grove Estate

+Henry VIII granted the site of Combe Grove to Humphrey Colles in 1542.
+It was later sold to Matthew Colthurst, MP for Bath.
+However, the first mention of the present dwelling dates to 1698, when it was reportedly owned by “a merchant from Grave’s End”.
+In 1706 it was occupied by a local family, who had lived in the village since the 1500s.
+Over the years various renovations and additions were carried out on the property, including the planting of a grove of fir trees that gave the property its name.
+Between 1748 and 1790 the Methodist preacher, John Wesley, was a regular visitor, preaching from the terrace to small congregations on the lawns below.
 The house passed through many hands before it was purchased by the Vaughan-Jenkins family in 1810.
 They kept it in the family until 1968.
 It was then let to Audrey Easter, who turned it into unfurnished apartments for “ladies and gentlemen who declined to housekeep”.
 The permanent residents included Rex Harrison and his wife Kay Kendall. as well as the actor and composer Ivor Novello and his mother.